 Seven & i Holdings has established the "CSR Management Committee," "Risk Management Committee," and "Information Management Committee," which report to the Representative Director.
 Each committee determine Group policies in cooperation with the operating companies, and strengthens corporate governance by managing and supervising their dissemination and execution.

-Furthermore, Seven & i Holdings operates an internal reporting system that can be used by Group officers, employees, and business partners as part of the internal controls of the whole Group.
-The executive officer in charge of the CSR Management Committee regularly reports and confirms the operational status of the internal reporting system at the Board of Directors' meeting.
+Seven & i Holdings operates an internal whistleblowing system available to the Group’s Directors and Audit & Supervisory Board Members, employees and business partners as part of the internal controls of the whole Group.
+The executive officer in charge of the secretariat of the CSR Management Committee is tasked with regularly reporting and confirming the operational status of the internal whistleblowing system at the Board of Directors’ meetings, along with other activities.

-Through these measures, Seven & i Holdings is working to strengthen the Group's information management and information security.
+Through these measures, Seven & i Holdings are working to strengthen the Group's information management and information security.